Saint Jhn: Career

 Prior to adopting the Saint Jhn stage name, he performed and wrote using his birth name, Carlos St. John (or Carlos Saint John).
 In 2010, he released an EP, The St. John Portfolio, and a mixtape, In Association, under his birth name.
 Soon after, he was flown to Los Angeles, California, by music executive Zach Katz.
-For 2 months, he wrote songs for Rihanna, but none of his records were accepted.
+For two months, he wrote songs for Rihanna, but none of his records were accepted.
 After returning home, Saint Jhn co-wrote the Hoodie Allen song, "No Interruption".
 In the following years, Saint Jhn wrote songs for Kiesza, Gorgon City, and Nico & Vinz, among others.
 In 2016, he earned a writer credit for the Usher songs, "Crash" and "Rivals", both of which appeared on the album Hard II Love.
-Also in 2016, he released his first song under the moniker Saint Jhn, entitled "1999".
+Also in 2016, he released his first song under the moniker Saint Jhn, titled "1999".
 He followed that with two more songs in 2016, "Roses" and "Reflex".
 In October 2016, it was announced that Saint Jhn would open for Post Malone during a run of shows on the West Coast.

 In February 2017, Jidenna's album, The Chief, was released featuring the song, "Helicopters / Beware", which Saint Jhn co-wrote.
 The following month, Saint Jhn released another original track, "3 Below".
-In October of that year, he played at two festivals, Rolling Loud and the Voodoo Experience.
+In October 2017, he played at two festivals, Rolling Loud and the Voodoo Experience.
 He also released another new song, "Hermes Freestyle".
 In February 2018, Saint Jhn released "I Heard You Got Too Litt Last Night".
-In early March, he released the song, "Albino Blue", and on March 30, 2018, his debut album was released.
+On March 9, he released the song, "Albino Blue", followed by his debut album on March 30.
 At that time, the already-released songs on the album had accrued 50 million total streams on various platforms.
 In addition to working on music and a tour in support of Collection One, Saint Jhn was hired by Gucci as a model for its "Guilty" campaign alongside Adesuwa Aighewi.
-In April 2020, Saint Jhn's single "Roses" hit number one on the ARIA Charts as well as the UK Singles Chart, surged by the release of the Imanbek remix.
-The song later received two other remixes, with Future and J Balvin, respectively.